Kailashtilla Gas Field

 Kailashtilla Gas Field (কৈলাসটিলা গ্যাসক্ষেত্র) is a natural gas field at Sylhet, Bangladesh.
 It was discovered in 1962 by Pakistan Shell Oil Company.
-It starts producing gas since 1983.
+It started producing gas in 1983.
 It is controlled by Sylhet Gas Fields Limited.
 This gas field is situated nearly 35 km away from Beanibazar Gas Field.
-In 2012, conducting a 3D seismic surveys, Bapex found oil reserves of nearly 137 million barrels in Kailashtilla and Haripur; of which 109 million barrels of oil reserve at Kailashtilla and the remaining of 28 million barrels in Haripur.
+In 2012, conducting a 3D seismic surveys, Bangladesh Petroleum Exploration and Production Company (BAPEX) found nearly 137 million barrels oil reserves in Kailashtilla and Haripur; of which 109 million barrels of oil reserves were discovered in Kailashtilla and the remaining 28 million barrels in Haripur.
 Oil was first discovered in Haripur field in the 1980s.
-According to the BAPEX, the oil found in Kailashtila field is lighter and easily extractable, then that in Haripur.
+According to BAPEX, the oil found in Kailashtila field is lighter and easily extractable, then that in Haripur.